 2013 - The Year of Made in Pittsburgh

-Posted by on 01 January 14:01 (over 10 years ago)
+Posted by on 01 January 14:01 (almost 11 years ago)

 2013 had many highlights, but the single most significant trend here at The Copacetic Comics Company was that for the first time in Copacetic history, the majority of the year's best selling works were made right here in town.
 In fact, a whopping seven out of the top ten best selling graphic novels (in a loose, format & price based sense) were Made in Pittsburgh!